The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in

 \begin{itemize} \item \textbf{RQ}: Is the cCTt valid, reliable and fair with respect to gender for students in grades 3-6 (ages 7-11)?
 And how do the psychometric properties compare across these grades? \end{itemize}

-The investigation builds on the methodology of the original cCTt validation for 2 additional grades (5-6) by introducing additional analyses to validate the instrument.
-These additional analyses serve three main objectives and contribute to the literature on CT assessments through the following points. \\
+{The investigation builds on the methodology of the original cCTt validation for 2 additional grades (5-6) with additional psychometric analyses (see Table \ref{tab:novelty}) that serve three main objectives and contribute to the literature on CT assessments by:} \\

 (1) \emph{Determining whether the cCTt can be used to cover 4 years of primary school with a single instrument} for longitudinal assessments, and including student profiles to help researchers, practitioners and educators understand the impact of their interventions and adapt accordingly.
 Indeed, for researchers, it would be possible to determine how an intervention affects individuals or groups of individuals over extended periods of time, therefore providing more reliable insight into the relevance of an intervention beyond short term interventions which are presently the most common in the field.
 For educators on the other hand, such assessments may help establish student profiles and help target their classroom interventions and offer tailored support that is adapted to students' needs \citep{guggemos_computational_2022}.
 Finally, for practitioners, to evaluate the longitudinal impact of widespread computing-related curricular reforms, it is essential to have validated assessments throughout K-12 to follow students' progress over time.
 This not only helps establish the impact of such reforms, but also helps determine how to adjust the learning objectives per grade and the pedagogical content developed by curriculum designers.
 In all cases, we argue that i) these three types of stakeholders and their needs should be accounted for when developing and validating CT assessments, and that ii) it is essential to have families of assessments that cover K-12, with the possibility of carrying over information from past years and from other instruments to have access to baseline performance assessments. \\